dew0011/Na-srebrnym-globie/README.md

 ## Usage

-Hover over each sentence and the English translation will appear in a text box (sometimes referred to as a tool-tip).
+Hover over (or for touchscreens, tap) on each sentence and the English translation will appear in a text box.
 The focal sentence will also change colour.

 To see the rendered document please go to the repository's GitHub page: https://dew0011.github.io/Na-srebrnym-globie/